EugenGanshorn/fungio-google-map/doc/usage/services/distance_matrix/distance_matrix.md

 ## Distance matrix element

-The information about each origin-destination pairing is represented by the `Ivory\GoogleMap\Services\DistanceMatrix\DistanceMatrixElement`.
+The information about each origin-destination pairing is represented by the `Fungio\GoogleMap\Services\DistanceMatrix\DistanceMatrixElement`.
 An element contains a status, a duration and a distance.

 ``` php